arrow_back_ios

 }

-You should send any response with the HTTP status 200 (SUCCESS).
+You should respond with HTTP status 200 (SUCCESS) to any such request.